enogrob/Programming_Elixir/README.md

 [ ] Releasing Your Code
 [ ] Distillery - The Elixir Release Manager
 [ ] OTP Is Big—Unbelievably Big
-Tasks and Agents
+21. Tasks and Agents
 [ ] Tasks
 [ ] Agents
 [ ] A Bigger Example
 [ ] Agents and Tasks, or GenServer?

-More-Advanced Elixir
+Part III - More-Advanced Elixir
-Macros and Code Evaluation
+22. Macros and Code Evaluation
 [ ] Implementing an if Statement
 [ ] Macros Inject Code
 [ ] Using the Representation As Code